 In 2012 we must make a big decision.
 Do we choose Socialism, do we choose to follow in the footsteps of our nation’s founders, or do we consider other options?
 Since there are over 300 million of us, and we will each make our own choice, we will probably choose a path that has no ideological purity.
 When tyrants do not rule, such is the nature of compromise.

 Yet when old men look at where they are, they look back wondering how they got to that place.
 Then, even when they are soon to pass away, they look ahead.
-Therefore, Harold Estes wrote his letter, and I linked to it here and here (See PEARL HARBOR DAY).
+Therefore, Harold Estes wrote his letter, and I linked to it here (regretably, the authors have deleted Voting American.) and here (See PEARL HARBOR DAY).

 When I linked to Estes letter, one commenter said that Estes grossly distorted our president’s words.
 Sadly, I do not think so.
 Yet the possibility is worth considering, and of course, somebody has.
 About.com has this article, Harold B. Estes Letter to Obama, for example.
 So let’s consider the matter here.